jtpio/governance/_sources/conduct/faq.md

 However, we do expect that people will abide by the spirit and words of the Code of Conduct when in "official" Jupyter spaces.
-This code has been adopted by both the Jupyter Steering Council and JupyterDay/JupyterCon events.
+This code has been adopted by both the Jupyter Executive Council and JupyterDay/JupyterCon events.
 That means that it will apply both in community spaces and at our events.

 In practice, Jupyter spaces include mailing lists, various communication